 We think so.
 That’s why the San José public library is offering the "News Know How" program this summer at the new Educational Park Branch.
 We're bringing in real reporters to show you how to separate fact from opinion and hoax from reality.
 For two weeks you’ll work with Reporters, Librarians, and your fellow teens to create your own project (check out last year's projects).
 Now you may be asking yourself.
 Why should I spend two precious weeks of my summer actually learning?
 Well, not only will your project be presented online for you to show off, you'll also receive a stipend (read money) for going through the program.

-The program will run for approximately five hours a day Monday through Friday from June 17 to June 28, 2013.
+The program will run 10:00 am - 3:00 pm Monday through Friday from June 17 to June 28, 2013.
 Once you've applied you will be contacted in order to schedule an interview.
 Interviews will begin May 1, 2013 and continue until all the spots are filled.
 Please contact Erik Berman (Erik.Berman@sjlibrary.org) if you have any questions.

 Who do you trust for your daily news?
 CNN, Fox News, NBC, CBS, The Drug Report, Reuters, the Huffington Post?
 We have so much news coming in so fast and so frequently that it can feel like you can never catch up with the latest Supreme Court decision or celebrity gaffe.
 (I just checked my smart phone and two new articles have been released on my favorite news app.)
 Knowing who to believe and how to evaluate the credibility of a given article is becoming more important than ever thanks to the influx of news sources and corporate news agencies, be it independent blogs or even the posts from your local library (which of course are impeccably credible).